ElektraInitiative/libelektra/doc/CODING.md

 We use [`cmake-format`](https://github.com/cheshirekow/cmake_format) to reformat code according to the guidelines given above.
 Since
 `cmake-format` currently does not support tabs, we use the standard command `unexpand` to fix this issue.
 For example, to reformat the file `CMakeLists.txt` in the root folder of the repository we use the following command:
 ```sh
 # This command uses `sponge`, which is part of the [moreutils](https://joeyh.name/code/moreutils/) package.
 cmake-format CMakeLists.txt | unexpand | sponge CMakeLists.txt
 ```

-.

 ##### Installation

 Since `cmake-format` is written in [Python](https://www.python.org) you usually install it via Python’s package manager `pip`:
 ```sh
 # Install cmake format `0.6.3` with support for YAML config files
 pip install cmake-format[yaml]==0.6.3
 ```

-.
 Please make sure, that you install the correct version (`0.6.3`) of cmake format:
 ```sh
 cmake-format --version
 #> 0.6.3
 ```

-, since otherwise the formatted code might look quite different.
+... otherwise the formatted code might look quite different

 We also use the [moreutils](https://joeyh.name/code/moreutils) in our [CMake formatting script](../scripts/dev/reformat-cmake), which you can install on macOS using [Homebrew][]: